 Trees and regulations

-In the UK you never need anyone's permission to plant trees so you can just get on with it.
-There are some grants to pay towards tree-planting which are worth looking at for larger areas of planting.
+In the UK you hardly ever need anyone's permission to plant trees, so you can usually just get on with it.
+There are often grants available to help pay for tree-planting which are worth looking at, for both small and large planting projects.
 We've put together a Guide to tree planting.

 Can I cut trees without getting permission?

 Although woodlands are well protected there is a great deal that you can do without asking anyone's permission.
 In most woods (those not covered by a Tree Preservation Order) you are free to cut five cubic metres of timber every three months.
 That's equivalent to a stack of timber about the size of a car and that's without counting the branches ("lop and top").
 So if you want to, you can just get on and do quite a bit of hands-on management.
 For felling larger volumes the process of getting authority is quite straightforward and the easiest way is to file a Management Plan with the Forestry Commission who regulate private woodlands in England (outside England it's Forestry & Land Scotland, or Natural Resources Wales).
 The officers dealing with this are generally very positive and constructive about active management and may well have suggestions and ideas so it's worth talking - and your management plan will cover you for 5 years.